appuio/puppet-openshift/README.md

 * Firewall stuff!
 * Deploy Ansible user and SSH key (see profile_openshift3::ansible)
-* Default ansible_hosts_vars and merge with the one from Hiera -> belongs into profile?!
-* ansible_hosts_vars probably in init.pp for further processing
 * Manage /etc/sysconfig/docker-storage-setup
 * Manage partitioning (LVM volume preparation)
 * Integrate Gluster Playbook ?
 * Registry IP
 * Yum Versionlock support
 * Support for OCP
-* Integration into profile_openshift3
 * Documentation
 ** vagrant.dev is not allowed in resolv.conf search when landrush returns wildcard answers. see